AvanPeltier/L.I.B.E.R.T.Y/README.md

 11/18/2020
 Status: IN PROGRESS
-MDF board on which the lights will be mounted will be acquored soon.
+MDF board on which the lights will be mounted will be acquired soon.
 Borrowed RaspBerry Pi for winter break to begin code for the board.
 LED strips (unknown)